gbaranski/ezsockets/README.md

 # ezsockets

-Have you ever struggle with creating a WebSocket server or a client in Rust?
-This crate is for you.
+Creating a WebSocket server or a client in Rust can be troublesome.
+This crate facilitates this process by providing:

-- High level abstraction of WebSocket, handling Ping/Pong from both Client and Server.
+- High-level abstraction of WebSocket, handling Ping/Pong from both Client and Server.
-- Use of traits to allow declarative and event-based programming.
+- Traits to allow declarative and event-based programming.
 - Automatic reconnection of WebSocket Client.

 ## Client

-The code below represents simple client that redirects stdin to the WebSocket server.
+The code below represents a simple client that redirects stdin to the WebSocket server.

 ```rust
 use async_trait::async_trait;